Bounded growth

-Bounded growth occurs when the growth rate of a mathematical function is constantly increasing at a decreasing rate.
+Bounded growth, also called asymptotic growth, occurs when the growth rate of a mathematical function is constantly increasing at a decreasing rate.
 Asymptotically, bounded growth approaches a fixed value.
 This contrasts with exponential growth, which is constantly increasing at an accelerating rate, and therefore approaches infinity in the limit.

-An example of bounded growth is the logistic function.
+Examples of bounded growth include the logistic function, the Gompertz function, and a simple modified exponential function like y = a + begx.